 Forest Schools Visits|

-This is a new exciting venture for St. Oswald's children and staff!
-All classes get the opportunity to visit the forest school at Rothwell Heights.
+All classes get the opportunity to visit the forest school at Rothwell Heights, on an annual basis.
 Each class will have four sessions, throughout a term, to learn a range of skills.

 What are Forest Schools About?